acosta3/acosta3/README.md

 - 📚 A huge comic book fan: Batman! 🦇
 - 🏀 I follow basketball and love playing pickup games.
 - ♟️ I enjoy a bit of chess in my free time.
-- 💻 Passionate about software development and AI.

 ---